dimalo/klipper-web-control-docker/README.md

 After build run ```docker-compose up -d``` and see if it works.

 ## Features not implemented or not tested (yet)
-- compiling klipper.bin for your printer
+- compiling klipper.bin for your printer (will need compile tools which bloat the image so this will likely not be implemented)
-- setting up more than one klipper instance and connecting to all in the UI
-- automatic updates for klipper/moonraker
+- automatic updates for klipper/moonraker (partly working as repos are getting updated but no dependency installs happen - update the container with ```docker-compose pull``` instead)
-- automatic updates for the frontend
+- automatic updates for the frontend (update the container with ```docker-compose pull``` instead)
 - CI pipeline to build images as upstream repos change

 ## Credits